dipjyotimetia/pubsub-emulator/README.md

 ## Features

-- Drop-in replacement for Google Cloud Pub/Sub
+- Emulator for Google Cloud Pub/Sub
 - Web dashboard with live message monitoring
 - Manage multiple topics and subscriptions
 - Docker images ready to use